BBC controversies: 2017 and 2018: Gender pay gap controversy

 In July 2017, in response to a demand from the UK government as a condition of its new royal charter, the BBC published a list of all employees who earned more than £150,000.
 (Note: The list included only compensation paid directly from BBC's license fees; payments from BBC Worldwide and payments made through independent production firms were not included.)
-Of the 96 BBC employees making over this threshold, 62 were men and 34 were women, and of the seven highest earners, all were men.
+Of the 96 BBC employees making over this threshold, 62 were men, and 34 were women, and of the seven highest earners, all were men.
 The disclosure prompted criticism of the BBC over the gender pay gap; other critics also criticised a lack of ethnic diversity among the highest-earning BBC personalities.

-Early in January 2018, it was announced that Carrie Gracie, the BBC's China editor, had resigned from the role because of the salary gender disparity.
+In early January 2018, it was announced that Carrie Gracie, the BBC's China editor, had resigned from the role because of the salary gender disparity.
 A pre-broadcast conversation between Today presenter John Humphrys and Jon Sopel, the BBC's North America editor, was leaked a few days later.
 Humphrys was recorded joking about the disparity.
 BBC management itself was said to be "deeply unimpressed" with Humphrys' comments.

-It became known on 26 January that some of the BBC's leading male presenters would take a pay cut.
-According to the BBC's media editor Amol Rajan, Huw Edwards, Jeremy Vine, and John Humphrys were among those to have agreed to a salary reduction.
+On 26 January, it became known that some of the BBC's leading male presenters would take a pay cut.
+According to the BBC's media editor Amol Rajan, Huw Edwards, Jeremy Vine, and John Humphrys were among those who agreed to a salary reduction.

 2019: Naga Munchetty accused of breaching BBC rules

 In September 2019, the BBC upheld a complaint against Naga Munchetty for having breached BBC rules by giving an opinion on comments made by Donald Trump.
-Munchetty was reprimanded by the BBC for breaching its charter.
+The BBC reprimanded Munchetty for breaching its charter.
 After representations in her favour from many sources, Munchetty was cleared by Lord Hall, who commented: "racism is racism and the BBC is not impartial on the topic".

 2019: Removal of audience laughter from Question Time footage in a news report

-In a special Question Time leaders' debate held on 22 November 2019 ahead of that year's UK general election, the leader of the Conservative Party and the Prime Minister of the UK Boris Johnson was met with a question from an audience member about being honest in Johnson's position.
+In a special Question Time leaders' debate held on 22 November 2019 ahead of that year's UK general election, the leader of the Conservative Party and Prime Minister of the UK, Boris Johnson, was met with a question from an audience member about being honest in Johnson's position.
 The question was subsequently followed by laughter and applause from the rest of the audience, while Johnson struggled to answer.

-The footage from the moment was largely untouched (complete with sound) in a report broadcast during that night's BBC News at Ten, but in another report about the same debate aired during the shorter Saturday lunchtime bulletin the next day, the laughter had been removed from the footage.
+The footage from the moment was largely untouched (complete with sound) in a report broadcast during that night's BBC News at Ten, but in another report about the same debate aired during the shorter Saturday lunchtime bulletin the next day, the laughter had been removed.
 A user on Twitter raised attention to the difference.
-Journalist Peter Oborne compared the incident to the censorship in Soviet television, while BBC News presenter Huw Edwards defended that it was an error rather than a conspiracy.
+Journalist Peter Oborne compared the incident to censorship on Soviet television, while BBC News presenter Huw Edwards defended it as an error rather than a conspiracy.

 The BBC had initially defended the decision, claiming it was for timing reasons.
 However, the corporation later admitted that it was a "mistake".